Triquanta/drupal-project/README.md

 You might need to replace `composer` with `php composer.phar` (or similar) for your setup.

-After that you can install all vendor packages (this includes Drupal Core and Contrib) and prepare the project file structure.
+After that you can install all vendor packages (this includes Drupal Core and Contrib).
-After downloading the vendor packages some site specific questions will be asked (if necessary).

 ```
 git clone https://github.com/Triquanta/drupal-project.git